ENCODE-DCC/pyencoded-tools/README.md

 For more details:
         ENCODE_error_summary.py --help

-This script will print out the following during it's run:
+This script will print out the following during it's run: "WARNING:root:No results found"
-WARNING:root:No results found

 This is due to how the long and short RNA-seq are searched and it does not affect the final results of the script